-Subrecipients must certify they have written authority by the governing body (e.g., County Board of Supervisors, City Council, or Governing Board) granting authority for the Subrecipient/Official Designee (see Section 3.030) to enter into a specific Grant Subaward (indicated by Cal OES Program name and initial Grant Subaward performance period), and applicable Grant Subaward Amendments with Cal OES.
-The authorization includes naming of an Official Designee (e.g., Executive Director, District Attorney, Police Chief) to sign Grant Subaward documents on behalf of the Subrecipient.
+Subrecipients must certify they have written authority by the governing body (e.g., County Board of Supervisors, City Council, or Governing Board) granting authority of the Subrecipient/Official Designee (see Section 3.030) to enter into a Specific Grant Subaward(s) with Cal OES before the applicable Grant Subaward performance period.
+NGOs must include language granting the authority to enter into subsequent Grant Subaward Amendments.
+Governmental entities may include language granting the authority to enter into subsequent Subaward Amendments, but this is not required.